samsas1/vero_mocha/README.md

 **Response**:

 Currently, a UUID representing the item placed into cart.
-To be updated to return a full item information (including topping and product details). including topping and product details).
+Needs to be updated to return a full item information ( including topping and product details). including topping and product details).